|Start||September 14, 2020|

 Be honest with yourself.
 Take a look at the following list.
 How many of these things excite you.
 The more boxes you tick the more likely it is that our course is for you.

 - establishing your own distinct and creative approach to sound engineering and music production

-- developing new and innovative music production methodologies
+- developing new and innovative audio production methodologies

 - providing sound engineering expertise to support studio recordings